oneloveipfs/ipfsVideoUploader/FAQ.md

 #### 11. How are the beneficiaries set?

-For OneLoveDTube's uploader services, beneficiary to @dtube account is set to 8% to support their development and curation efforts (instead of 10%).
-Other than the $10 USD flat rate to use OneLoveDTube's uploader services, we do not take any other additional beneficiaries from your post payouts.
+For OneLoveDTube's uploader services, beneficiary to @dtube account is set to 6% to support their development and curation efforts (instead of 10%).
+Other than the $10 USD/month flat rate to use OneLoveDTube's uploader services, we do not take any other additional beneficiaries from your post payouts.

 #### 12. Am I eligible for DTube curation when I upload my videos using this uploader?